 Pizzaaaa time!!!
-Who doesn’t enjoy a slice of pizza once in a while?
-My family and I love it over the weekend, or Friday night.
-Also, on Sundays pizza became a kind of tradition when the football is on, then we eat a nice dinner later.
-Usually, I make a double the size on Friday, cut into equal portions, place in the Ziplock bags and leave the dough in the fridge until Sunday.
-The dough comes out even better when it’s at least 24 hours in the fridge, however, sometimes I bake it right away and there is nothing wrong with it.
+Who does not enjoy a slice of pizza once in a while?
+My family and I love making it over the weekend, or Friday night.
+Also, on Sundays pizza became a kind of tradition when the football is on, then we eat a nice dinner later

 Like this one that I am sharing today.
 I left it to rise for an hour and a half.
 It turned out great!
 I made one large pizza, and the rest I made a huge pizza roll, but they could be much smaller.
-Yes, this could be also called Calzone, since it’s an oven baked, filled with cheese and pepperoni pizza.
+Yes, this could be also called Calzone, since it is an

-I will share the footage or a bonus recipe at the end of my video for pizza.
+I will share the footage or a BONUS recipe at the end of my video for pizza.
 It’s quite basic and simple.
-I didn’t know should I add it or perhaps remove from the video, regardless of the possibility that the video is longer than my standard ones, maybe some of you may even attempt to make it, that’s why I decided to keep that extra recipe “pizza” idea.
-The children go bananas over Calzones, and also adults.
-It’s truly a heavenly baked goodie, I must say, and extremely fulfilling, don’t you agree?!
+I did not know if I should add it or perhaps remove from the video, regardless of the possibility that the video is longer than my standard ones.

 As far as flour goes, I clarified it bellow about it.
-I truly enjoyed blending both flours, It’s an option that you might like to try.
-The dough is phenomenal whichever way you make, however, only a weee bit better when you blend both.
+I truly enjoyed blending both flours, It is an option that you might like to try.
+The dough is phenomenal whichever way you make, however, only a bit better when you blend both.

-The movie is on television, blankets thrown on the oversized sofas, lights off, pizzas in front of us and that’s pretty much our Friday.
+The movie is on television, blankets thrown on the oversized sofas, lights off, pizzas in front of us and that is pretty much our Friday night.
 It might be strange to you, but for us, there is nothing more special, nor satisfying to do on Friday night.

-You really don’t think about anything.
-Your whole world is right there next to you, enjoying these simple, but special moments with you.
+I am really inhaling these special moments before they leave my nest.
+You really do not think about anything.
+Your whole world is right there next to you, enjoying these simple, but special moments just as much as you.

 - 1 envelope instant dry yeast 2 teaspoons/ ¼ Oz /7g